 Shorter barrel length generally equates to lower bullet velocity.
 Velocity drops can negatively affect bullet expansion and performance.
-So, having a load tailored to short barrels can improve performance of the bullet.
+So, having a load tailored to short barrels can improve the performance of the bullet.

-The new 9mm Micro HST uses a slightly heavy-for-caliber 150 grain bullet.
-Federal uses low flash propellants and nickel plated cases for these rounds.
+The new 9mm Micro HST uses a slightly heavy-for-caliber 150-grain bullet.
+Federal uses low flash propellants and nickel-plated cases for these rounds.

 Federal is now making Practice & Defend Combo Packs.
 These packages contain 100 rounds of FMJ practice ammunition plus an additional 20 rounds of HST defensive ammo.
 These packs are made for .380 ACP, 9mm, .40 S&W and .45 ACP.